 Uniform acts adopted by the Colorado General Assembly are available here.
-Two uniform acts became law in Colorado in 2017:
+One uniform act became law in Colorado in 2018:

 Colorado's commissioners are required to be attorneys admitted to practice law in Colorado.
 Six members are appointed or reappointed by joint resolution of the General Assembly and serve terms of two years.
 Serving as commissioners for 2017-2018 are Senator Robert Gardner, Claire Levy, Anne McGihon, Brandon Shaffer, Pat Steadman, and Representative Cole Wist.

 In addition, any Colorado citizen who is elected as a life member of the ULC (after twenty years of membership) is a member of the Colorado Commission.
 The currently active life members are Thomas Grimshaw, Donald Mielke, and Charles Pike.